 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Palo Alto Networks Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PANW stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Computer Communications industry.
+We show how PANW stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Telephone Apparatus Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Palo Alto Networks, the global cybersecurity leader, is shaping the cloud-centric future with technology that is transforming the way people and organizations operate.
 Its mission is to be the cybersecurity partner of choice, protecting the digital way of life.
 The Company helps address the world's greatest security challenges with continuous innovation that seizes the latest breakthroughs in artificial intelligence, analytics, automation, and orchestration.
 By delivering an integrated platform and empowering a growing ecosystem of partners, the Company is at the forefront of protecting tens of thousands of organizations across clouds, networks, and mobile devices.
 The vision of the Company is a world where each day is safer and more secure than the one before.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.